andres-quintela/manette/README.md

 PAAC is a conceptually simple advantage actor-critic algorithm designed to run efficiently on a GPU, offering A3C like performance in under 12 hours of training.
 When adding FiGAR, the agent can explore more possibilities and achieve higher scores with a better motion control.

+# Branch : Other Games !

+This experimental branch contains other games that you can play with.
+Feel free to add yours and have fun !

 ![breakout gif](readme_files/Breakout-FiGAR10.gif "Breakout")
 ![mspacman gif](readme_files/MsPacman-FiGAR10.gif "MsPacman")
 ![space invaders gif](readme_files/Space_Invaders-FiGAR10.gif "Space Invaders")